Adverse Possession in Texas

 [Adverse possession] requires an actual and visible appropriation of real property, commenced and continued under a claim of right that is inconsistent with and is hostile to the claim of another person.
 [The] possession must be of such character as to indicate unmistakably an assertion of a claim of exclusive ownership in the occupant.

 Adverse possession is an actual and visible appropriation of real property, commenced and continued under a claim of right that is inconsistent with and is hostile to the claim of another person throughout the statutory period. . . .
 The statute requires that such possession be inconsistent with and hostile to the claims of all others. . . .
-One seeking to establish title to land by virtue of the statute of limitations has the burden of proving every fact essential to that claim by a preponderance of the evidence. . . .
+One seeking to establish title to land by [adverse possession] has the burden of proving every fact essential to that claim by a preponderance of the evidence. . . .
 Inferences are never indulged in the adverse claimant’s favor.

 See Benner v.
 Armstrong, 622 S.W.3d 562 (Tex.App.—Waco 2021, no pet.).